The information was gathered only from reputable sources and verified with an Ornithologist.

 What kind of owls are in Alabama?

-The Northern Saw-Wheat Owl is the most common owl in Alabama.
+The Northern Saw-Whet Owl is the most common owl in Alabama.
 This owl gets its name from the fact that it has a saw-like facial disc.
 The American Barn Owl is the second most common owl in Alabama.
 This owl is easily recognizable by its white, heart-shaped face.
 The Great Horned Owls are the largest owls in Alabama.
 These owls get their name from the two tufts of feathers on their head, which look like horns.